-Fifteen years ago, Settebello moved into its current location in downtown Salt Lake and brought the simple perfection of Neapolitan Pizza to the good people of Salt Lake.
-Since these innocuous origins, the taste of Napoli has graced the palates of many Salt Lake City residents who just keep coming back for more.
+Fifteen years ago, Settebello moved into its current location in downtown Salt Lake and brought the simple perfection of Neapolitan Pizza to the good people of the area.
+Since these innocuous origins, the taste of Napoli has graced the palates of many residents who just keep coming back for more.

-With a highly experienced management team and incredibly loyal pizza chefs, Settebello is a favorite of every Salt Lake Pizza Lover.
+With a highly experienced management team and incredibly loyal pizza chefs, Settebello is a favorite of every Pizza Lover.

 You’ll find this pizza haven downtown near the Salt Lake City Greek Festival and the Rose Wagner Performing Arts Center.